-- 5.1 For a recurring Engagement, the Member in Public Practice may decide not to send an Engagement Document on each occasion.
-The following factors may affect the decision of the Member in Public Practice to issue an Engagement Document: - (a) any indication that the Client misunderstands the objectives and scope of the Engagement; - (b) any significant changes in the Terms of Engagement; - (c) a recent change of Client management or ownership; - (d) a significant change in the nature or size of the Client's business; or - (e) legal requirements.
+- 5.2 For a recurring Engagement, the Member in Public Practice may decide not to send an Engagement Document each time the Member performs the Engagement.
+When determining the need to reissue an Engagement Document, the factors that may affect the decision of the Member include: - (a) any indication that the Client misunderstands the objectives and scope of the Engagement; - (b) any significant changes in the Terms of Engagement; SC9 - (c) any significant changes in the Terms of Engagement scope of the Professional Services to be provided; SC9 - (d) a recent change of Client management or ownership; - (e) a significant change in the nature or size of the Client's business; - (f) any significant changes to Professional Standards and applicable accounting or auditing and assurance standards; and - (g) any changes to legal or regulatory requirements.